Michael Spicer (politician): Parliamentary career

 He was an author and had a number of books published, including The Spicer Diaries.

 His majority declined in 1997 in keeping with the general trend across the country, but he kept his seat which had become West Worcestershire after boundary changes that year.
 His majority almost doubled four years later, at the 2001 general election.
-However, unlike most other Conservative MPs, he failed to increase his majority in 2005; instead, it was more than halved, and he held one of the Conservatives' most marginal seats against the Liberal Democrats, who had a 'decapitation' strategy.
+However, unlike most other Conservative MPs, he failed to increase his majority in 2005; instead, it was more than halved, and he held one of the Conservatives' most marginal seats against the Liberal Democrats.

-After the 2001 general election, Spicer was elected Chairman of the 1922 Committee, a position that he held until he stood down in 2010.
+Following the 2001 general election, Spicer was elected Chairman of the 1922 Committee, a position that he held until he stood down in 2010.

 As chairman of the 1922 Committee, he had the distinction of presiding over more leadership elections than any of his predecessors since Iain Duncan Smith, Michael Howard and David Cameron were all elected during his tenure.
 This record has now been surpassed by Graham Brady.

 In the Commons, he became known for asking short questions, usually of one-sentence questions to government ministers and at Prime Minister's Questions and once simply asking Gordon Brown, "Will the Prime Minister confirm that he will soldier on to the bitter end?"
 On another occasion, he asked Brown, "Why are there always so many strikes at the end of a Labour government?"

 On 26 March 2006, Spicer announced that he would not contest the Worcestershire West seat at the 2010 election and that he would retire as an MP.

 Later life

 He was created a life peer on 8 July 2010 as Baron Spicer, of Cropthorne in the County of Worcestershire.

-He was sworn of the Privy Council on 15 May 2013 at Buckingham Palace; as a peer, he acquired the post-nominal letters "PC" for life.
+He was sworn of the Privy Council on 15 May 2013 at Buckingham Palace; he thus acquired the post-nominal letters "PC" for life.

 Death

-Spicer died in the Royal Borough of Kensington and Chelsea, London, from complications of Parkinson's disease and leukaemia on 29 May 2019.
+Spicer died at the Cromwell Hospital in Kensington, London, from complications of Parkinson's disease and leukaemia on 29 May 2019.